Monarl/GEEK/README.md

 ### Question D: Customer Churn Rate Calculation
 For the SQL query to calculate the customer churn rate, please refer to [QuestionD.md](./questions/QuestionD.md).

+### Question E-F: RESTful API for E-commerce Platform
+For the API specifications and implementation of a RESTful API for the e-commerce platform, please refer to [QuestionE-F.md](./questions/QuestionE-F.md).
 ```